 - Prekindergarten students must turn four years old on or before September 1st.

 - Kindergarten students must turn five years old on or before September 1st.

 Dates for our Open House and Admissions Preview Sessions can be found on our school calendar.

 Hancock Day School utilizes the Independent School Entrance Exam created by the Educational Records Bureau to help evaluate the academic ability and achievement of applicants for grades two through eight.
 The test consists of both reading and math multiple choice questions as well as writing prompt.
 The number of test questions and test timing vary by grade level.
 Hancock Day School uses the online version of the assessment, and applicants may take the test on our campus as part of our admissions process.
 There is a $120 fee to sit for this test.

 If you are interested in having your child pursue testing at Hancock Day School as part of our admissions process, the first step is to schedule a time for testing with our Director of Admissions, Cindy Drew.
-Applications for the 2020-2021 School year will be available starting mid-October of 2019.
+Applications for the 2020-2021 School year are available now.